Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

 * Launch a terminal (or the Anaconda Prompt on Windows)
 * *Optional*: Create a new conda environment (e.g. `conda create --name trait2d`)
-* Install the conda package from the `conda-forge` channel with `conda instlal -c conda-forge trait2d`
+* Install the conda package from the `trait2d` channel with `conda install -c trait2d trait2d`

 ### Install from PyPI